2013 Novak Djokovic tennis season: Yearly summary

 Novak Djokovic began the 2013 season in Australia.
 Alongside Ana Ivanovic, he represented Serbia at the 2013 Hopman Cup, where he played four singles and four mixed doubles matches.
 The Serbian duo finished runner-up, losing 1–2 to Spanish duo Anabel Medina Garrigues and Fernando Verdasco in the final.
 Two weeks later Djokovic took part in the first competitive tournament of the year – 2013 Australian Open as the two-time defending champion.
 On the road to the final Novak defeated Stanislas Wawrinka in an epic five-hour meeting that finished 12–10 in the decisive set.
 Along the way, he defeated two Top 10 players – Tomáš Berdych and David Ferrer.
 In the final he met the No. 3 seed Andy Murray, whom he defeated in four sets to take his third straight title at Melbourne Park, the first man in the open era to do so.

 The following week, Djokovic represented his country in 2013 Davis Cup and helped Serbia to beat Belgium 3–2, winning his only match against Olivier Rochus in straight sets.

 At the end of the month Novak took part in the 2013 Dubai Tennis Championships, which he won without dropping a single set.
 In the final he defeated Berdych, winning his fourth Dubai title and maintaining a 100 percent start to the season.

 After the short break Djokovic headed to the United States, where traditionally the first two Masters tournaments are played.
 In Indian Wells, Novak was eliminated in the semifinals by Juan Martín del Potro and in Miami, he lost surprisingly in the fourth round to Tommy Haas.
-Djokovic remained in the USA and won two singles matches against John Isner and Sam Querrey in the Davis Cup Quarterfinal, clinching the place for Serbia in autumn semifinal against Canada.
+Djokovic remained in the US and won two singles matches against John Isner and Sam Querrey in the Davis Cup Quarterfinal, clinching the place for Serbia in autumn semifinal against Canada.